neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/developer_tools.md

 ## Python Cookiecutter

-The SWC Cookiecutter allows quick and easy setup of new python projects.
+The Python Cookiecutter template allows quick and easy setup of new python projects.
-The cookiecutter template project contains pre-set configurations for code quality checks, formatting, automated testing (pytest, both locally and through GitHub Actions), versioning and release on PyPi.
+Projects built using this template contain pre-set configurations for code quality checks, formatting, automated testing (pytest, both locally and through GitHub Actions), versioning and release on PyPi.

 <div class="sd-container-fluid sd-sphinx-override sd-mb-4 docutils">